lankef/pyAQSC/docs/api-equilibrium.md

 # Equilibrium API
-AS its name suggests, the Equilibrium class manages all information for a QS equilibrium or magnetic field.
+As its name suggests, the Equilibrium class manages all information for a QS equilibrium or magnetic field.
 For the definition of quantities, see the sections on [unknowns](background-solves-for.md) and [free parameters](background-free-params.md).

 ## Class attributes
 ### `self.unknown : {string:ChiPhiEpsFunc}` (dict of traced)